dergigi/dergigi.github.io/bio.md

 lessons learned from falling down the Bitcoin rabbit hole.
 His current work-in-progress book, [21 Ways](https://21-ways.com/), tries to illuminate Bitcoin from multiple angles, using metaphors from biology, physics, engineering, and other disciplines.
-In addition to writing books he launched and contributed to [various projects](https://dergigi.com/projects) over the years.
+In addition to writing books, he launched and contributed to [various projects](https://dergigi.com/projects) over the years.

 He is the creator and maintainer